Police shoot knife-wielding man who threatened officers in Brockton

 BROCKTON, MASS.
 (WHDH) – Authorities are investigating after police shot a knife-wielding man who threatened officers in Brockton on Friday afternoon, officials said.

-Officers responding to Court Street for a report of a man walking around with a knife around 12:30 p.m. opened fire on the suspect, according to the Brockton Police Department.
+Officers responding to Court Street for a report of a man walking around with a knife around 12:30 p.m. opened fire on the suspect, according to Plymouth District Attorney Timothy Cruz.

 The suspect, whose name has not been made public, was taken to an area hospital with unknown injuries.